 The Origami Holiday Tree is an annual event produced by OrigamiUSA at the American Museum of Natural History.
-It is open for viewing from the Monday before Thanksgiving until mid-January.
-Each year, OrigamiUSA and our team of volunteers designs and produces a stunning tree in the main hall of the Museum, decorated with hundreds of origami figures folded and sent in by members and origami aficionados from around the world.
-This gorgeous spectacle has been an institute in New York City for many years, and is a linchpin of the relationship between OrigamiUSA and the Museum of Natural History.
+It is open for viewing from the Wednesday before Thanksgiving until mid-January.
+Each year, OrigamiUSA and our team of volunteers design and produce a stunning tree in the main hall of the Museum, decorated with thousands of origami figures folded and sent in by members and origami aficionados from around the world.
+This gorgeous spectacle has been an institution in New York City for many years, and is a linchpin of the relationship between OrigamiUSA and the Museum of Natural History.

 It's a wonderful way to showcase the art of origami and is now a "must see" on the New York holiday circuit, with attention from local and international press and visitors.
 Participation in tree projects is a major part of how we say, "Thank you," to the Museum for providing free space, storage and services to OrigamiUSA .